 As a studio practice, Painting /Drawing is as rich in history as it is charged with contemporary innovation.
-At UFV, Painting/Drawing studio courses encourage a dialogue within this continuum, pushing for both avid experimentation and the acquisition of technical skills.
+At UFV, Painting/Drawing studio courses encourage dialogue within this continuum, pushing for avid experimentation and technical skills acquisition.

-You are introduced to a variety of techniques and ideas, exposed to historical and contemporary Painting/Drawing practices, and challenged to develop a studio process that involves both formal and conceptual impact.
-Painting/Drawing classes are interdisciplinary in that they allow and emphasize the use of multiple materials and/or techniques in the production of a successful art piece or body of work.
-Students come away with strong studio skills, an engaged conceptual framework, and an ability to take part in the exciting discourse of contemporary Painting/Drawing.
+You are introduced to various techniques and ideas, exposed to historical and contemporary Painting/Drawing practices, and challenged to develop a studio process with formal and conceptual impact.
+Painting/Drawing classes are interdisciplinary.
+They allow and emphasize the use of multiple materials and techniques in the production of a successful art piece or body of work.
+As a result, students come away with strong studio skills, an engaged conceptual framework, and the ability to take part in the exciting discourse of contemporary Painting/Drawing.

 The UFV Painting/Drawing studio is a large well-ventilated open space that encourages experimentation within a safe environment.
 The Visual Arts Department supplies easels, painting boards, drawing horses, drawing boards, work-tables, as well as several options for the storage of works, lockers for studio supplies, and ample space for still life study and/or live model figurative study.

 For upper-level Painting/Drawing courses, students have access to designated group studios, where private workspaces (studio cubicles) help to deepen studio investigations.